logo

 The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal is a global treaty that aims to reduce the movement of hazardous waste between nations, particularly from developed to less developed countries.
 This includes electronic waste.
 The convention was created to protect human health and the environment from the adverse effects of hazardous waste.
 Businesses involved in the international trade of electronics must ensure their e-waste management practices comply with this convention.
 This means they must avoid illegal shipments and ensure that electronic waste is transported and disposed of in an environmentally sound manner.

-Japan’s Home Appliance Recycling Law
+Japan’s Home Appliance Management and Recycling Law

-Japan’s Home Appliance Recycling Law mandates recycling specific electronic products, including televisions, refrigerators, air conditioners, and washing machines.
+Japan’s Home Appliance Management and Recycling Law mandates recycling specific electronic products, including televisions, refrigerators, air conditioners, and washing machines.
 This law places the responsibility for recycling these appliances on manufacturers and retailers.
 They must collect used appliances from consumers and ensure they are recycled in an environmentally friendly manner.
 The law aims to reduce the volume of waste sent to landfills and promote the recovery of valuable materials from electronic products.

 India’s E-Waste (Management) Rules